 IV.
 An Epic of Elegance: From the Medicis to the Present Day

-The history of orris is intrinsically linked to that of the European nobility.
-While the iris is the flower of the Kings of France*, its rhizome is the fragrance of Italian queens.
+The history of orris is inextricably linked to that of European nobility.
+While the iris may be the flower of the Kings of France, its rhizome is the fragrance of Italian queens.
+To understand how this corolla became the universal symbol of royalty and divine communication, one can dive back into the epic of the Iris, a story of history, art, and the power of a messenger flower.

 * The “fleur de lys” of the Kings of France is, botanically speaking, an iris.